jvaleskadevs/magic-machine/README.md

 A machine for random distribution of previously curated artworks imitating the behaviour of a vending machine.

-The owner curates and loads the machine with nfts, erc1155 and erc721 supported, calling the deposit and loadMachine functions in the smart contract, then, these artworks are randomly distributes to collectors who interacts with the farcaster frame of the Magic Machine.
+The owner curates and loads the machine with nfts, erc1155 and erc721 supported, then, these artworks are randomly distributed to collectors who interacts with the frame of the Magic Machine in the farcaster network.

 ## What is the Magic Machine?